 Dr Bianca Finger-Berry

-Many emotional difficulties stem from some sort of trauma, such as being bullied, criticised or abused in childhood or adulthood as well as having experienced traumatic events.
+Many emotional difficulties, fears and anxieties can also stem from trauma, such as being bullied, criticised or abused in childhood or adulthood as well as having experienced traumatic events.

 When people experience traumatic events they can be so overwhelmed that it affects their ability to cope or make sense of what happened.
+EMDR therapy seeks to resolve these difficulties.

 Eye movement desensitisation and reprocessing, (EMDR), can be helpful to support people experiencing a range of difficulties.
 It is a unique powerful therapy.